-As a concept Nikoi has demonstrated that luxury does not need to be a room full of electronic gadgetry and fancy fittings but rather simplicity, privacy, space, unique experiences and honest and friendly service can be more valued.
+As a concept, Nikoi has demonstrated that luxury does not need to be a room full of electronic gadgetry and fancy fittings but rather simplicity, privacy, space, unique experiences and honest and friendly service can be more valued.

-Nikoi's commitment to minimizing energy consumption is unsurpassed.
+Nikoi's commitment to minimising energy consumption is unsurpassed.
 Total energy and water consumption levels are well beyond best practice.
-The whole island runs on an average energy consumption of 13kW (approx 300kWhr/day) with approximately 1⁄2 of the energy being used in the production of water - something that most hotels would not have to take into account.
-Water consumption levels are similarly impressive with less than 20m3 used daily for 50+ guests and 75+ staff resident on the island.
-The commitment went even further with the installation in 2013 of a 27kWp solar PV array and battery bank.
+The whole island runs on an average energy consumption of I3kW (approx 300kWhr/day) with approximately I/3 of the energy being used in the production of water - something that most hotels would not have to take into account.
+Water consumption levels are similarly impressive with less than 20m3 used daily for 70+ guests and 75+ staff residing on the island.

+The commitment went even further in 2013 with the installation of a 27kWp solar PV array and battery bank.
 The PV system was upgraded to 53kWp in 2019 allowing the island's generator to be switched off for up to 20 hours a day.
-During the pandemic when we had no guests renewal energy went to nearly 100% with the generators only run to keep them maintained.
+During the pandemic when there were no guests staying, renewable energy went to nearly 100% with the generators only run to keep them maintained.

-Energy collected from solar PV arrays now provides more than half of the electricity for the island when the guest is fully occupied.
-The generator is run at its optimum efficiency with the excess energy being stored in the battery bank or used to run a small salt water desalination unit that helps take pressure off our water sources.
+Energy collected from solar PV arrays now provides more than half of the electricity for the island when the guest rooms are fully occupied.
+The generator is run at its optimum efficiency with the excess energy being stored in the battery bank or used to run a small desalination unit that helps take pressure off our water sources.